Skip to content

 What we know

-Geopolitical flashpoints are common and often a source of volatility spikes (for example, we witnessed a modest spike in response to strikes in June last year, and a bigger spike after the roll-out of tariffs by the US almost a year ago).
-Volatility is a natural part of the investing journey, so we encourage clients to take a long term view rather than reacting to external events which might have a much shorter, albeit unpredictable, duration.
+Volatility is a natural part of the investing journey, so we encourage investors to take a long-term view of financial markets rather than reacting to external events which might have a much shorter, albeit unpredictable, duration.

 What can investors do?